donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 #### 7.1.2.
 Collection Name and Title

-A collection has both a name and a title; the collection name determines how the collection appears in the underlying file system, the title is pure descriptive.
-A collection name cannot be changed anymore after collection initiaition, the title can be changed by the collection managers and contributors.
+A collection has both a name and a title.
+The collection name determines how the collection appears in the underlying file system, the title is pure descriptive.
+A collection name cannot be changed anymore after collection initiaition, whereas the title can be changed by the collection managers and contributors.

 The name of a collection can be chosen freely, subject to the following constraints: